basilfisk/UI2/example/docs/example.md

 The sample application has 2 users:

-- admin / password (user with access to all options)
+- admin / admin (user with access to all options)
 - client / password (user with restricted access to certain options)

 # How the Application Works